 your eye examination

 Your exam will now take around 45 minutes, and we ask all clients to come in around 10 minutes earlier than their appointment time, due to the extensive nature of the tests I now do.
 If you are late, unfortunately it is likely you would have to miss your appointment.

 When you arrive you will get booked in at reception on ground floor and your personal details verified.

 Optomap retinal mapping.
 The most sophisticated 3D view of the peripheral retina ever.
-Brand new to the UK market, there are fewer than 50 of these instruments in the entire country.
+Brand new to the UK market, there are fewer than 120 of these instruments in the entire country (only 2% of practices have access to one).
 Painless and quick, it gives me an unrivaled view of the periphery of the back of your eye.
 If you want more information, click here.

 Automated intraocular pressure testing: softer than the previous instrument, giving 3 gentle puffs in each eye.